balder-dev/balder/doc/source/basics/execution_mechanism.rst

             req = WebServerImplFeature()  # implements the `WebServerFeature` ...

 .. note::
-    The names of the class properties, the feature instances are assigned to, doesn't matter for Balder.
-They are only relevant, if you want to access the feature instance in the setup class itself (you will see later in :ref:`Using Fixtures`).
+    Note that the names of the class properties to which the Feature instances are assigned do not matter to Balder.
+    These names are only relevant if you need to access the Feature instances within the Setup class itself (as you'll see later in the :ref:`Using Fixtures` section).

 .. note::
     It doesn't matter if one or more of the devices has more features.
 Balder will scan them to determine if